NerdyNot/NerdyOps/agent/go_agent/README.md

 3. **Reconnecting to the Central Server**

     If the connection to the central server is lost, the agent will prompt you to enter a new central server URL or retry the connection.

-### Important Notices

-1. **Health Check and Reconnection**
-    - The agent checks the connection to the central server at startup and continuously during operation.
-    - If the connection fails, you will be prompted to either retry the connection or provide a new central server URL.
-2. **Script Execution**
-    - The agent executes scripts provided by the central server.
-Ensure that scripts are carefully reviewed to prevent unintended actions.
-3. **User Responsibility**
-    - The use of this software is at the user's own risk.
-    - The developers are not responsible for any damages or losses that may occur from the use of this software.
-    - It is the user's responsibility to ensure that the commands and scripts executed by this tool are appropriate and safe for their environment.

 ## License